 The 10 Tools in Detail

-Best for: designing MySQL or PostgreSQL schemas from scratch — completely free
+Best for: designing a relational database schema from scratch — completely free

 1. SQL Designer — sql-designer.com